UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Comparing flat rate vs. fixed rate natural gas reveals that while flat rates lock in your final bill, fixed rates only lock in the price per unit of energy.

 We have all felt a bit of anxiety before opening a January heating bill, wondering if the compromises made at the thermostat kept the total reasonable.
-Flat rate natural gas plans help ease this seasonal worry by functioning as a budget-stabilizing solution.
-Rather than paying for the exact amount of fuel you burn during a cold snap, you pay a predictable premium to transfer the financial risk back to the energy provider.
-We designed this objective guide to help you break down the mechanics behind these contracts, compare your options, and decide if paying for that peace of mind makes sense for your household.
+Flat rate natural gas plans help ease this seasonal worry by functioning as a reliable, budget-stabilizing solution.
+Rather than paying for the exact amount of fuel you burn during a brutal cold snap, you pay a predictable premium to transfer that financial risk back to the energy provider.
+We designed this objective guide to help you break down the mechanics behind these unique contracts, compare your available options, and decide if paying for absolute peace of mind makes sense for your household.

 Illustration showing a consistent $75 monthly natural gas bill for a home, regardless of the month.